thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

   - Alternative correlation methods comparison (Pearson, Spearman, Kendall)
 - Computational requirement: 1,000 bootstrap iterations × 5 correlation tests = 5,000 resampling runs; ~4 hours on 32-core server

-**Total Computational Investment:** This analytical framework required approximately 150 CPU-hours of computation time, integration of 15+ bioinformatics software packages across two programming environments (Python 3.13, R 4.3.0), and development of custom parallelization code to handle the computational complexity of confounder-adjusted correlation analysis at scale.
+All analyses were implemented in Python 3.13 and R 4.3.0, with integration of specialized bioinformatics packages for each analytical dimension.
 All analyses were designed to address specific statistical challenges inherent in bulk tumor transcriptomics and ensure findings are not artifacts of methodological choices or outlier-driven signals.

 The following subsections provide detailed technical specifications for each analytical dimension.